Dievturība: The era of Ernests Brastiņš

-Marovskis-Bregžis' organisation ceased to exist in the early 1930s, but Brastiņš' Latvijas Dievtur̦u Sadraudze (Congregation of Latvian Dievturi) continued to operate, even when it was forced to re-register as a secular organisation in 1935.
+Bregžis' organisation ceased to exist in the early 1930s, but Brastiņš' Latvijas Dievturu sadraudze continued to operate, even when it was forced to re-register as a secular organisation in 1935.
 Brastiņš (1892–1942) thus became the primary force in the early development of Dievturība.
 He was an artist, an amateur historian, a folklorist and an archaeologist.
 He documented many ancient Latvian structures and wrote the Index of Mythological Notions of Latvian Dainas.
 His Dievtur̦u cerokslis (lit.
 'Dievturi Catechism', 1932) became the main inspirational text of Dievturība.
 Other important ideological leaders in the interwar period were Arvīds Brastiņš, a sculptor and brother of Ernests, and Alfrēds Goba, a literature historian and critic.